Toward a Spectral Theory of Cellular Sheaves: Spectra of Sheaf Laplacians

-\subsection{Cell complex morphisms}
+\subsection{Cell Complex Morphisms}

-The following constructions are restricted to \style{locally injective} cellular morphisms, those whose geometric realizations are locally injective.
-Under these morphisms, cells map to cells of the same dimension and the preimage of the star of a cell is a disjoint union of stars.
-The sheaf Laplacian is then invariant under pushforwards:
+The following constructions are restricted to \style{locally injective} cellular morphisms, as discussed in \S\ref{sec:cellcomp}.
+Recall that under these morphisms, cells map to cells of the same dimension and the preimage of the star of a cell is a disjoint union of subcomplexes, on each of which the map acts injectively.
+The sheaf Laplacian is invariant with respect to pushforwards over such maps:

-\begin{prop} Let $X$ and $Y$ be cell complexes, and let $f: X \to Y$ be a locally injective cellular morphism.
-If $\Fc$ is a sheaf on $X$, the $k$th coboundary Laplacian corresponding to $f_* \Fc$ on $Y$ is the same (up to a unitary change of basis) as the $k$th coboundary Laplacian of $\Fc$ on $X$. \end{prop}
+\begin{proposition} Let $X$ and $Y$ be cell complexes, and let $f: X \to Y$ be a locally injective cellular morphism.
+If $\Fc$ is a sheaf on $X$, the $k$th coboundary Laplacian corresponding to $f_* \Fc$ on $Y$ is the same (up to a unitary change of basis) as the $k$th coboundary Laplacian of $\Fc$ on $X$. \end{proposition}